 Sydney’s iconic Sculpture by the Sea exhibition has made a triumphant return this spring.
 Now in its 25th year, the popular event features over 100 exceptional artworks dotted along the spectacular 2km Bondi to Tamarama coastal walk.
 The popular event has traditionally seen over half a million people in attendance making it one of the most highly anticipated creative offerings of the year.
 The exhibition returns from October 20 to November 6.

 Sculpture by the Sea, 2023

 The popular exhibition sees the Bondi-Tamarama coastal walk lined up with stunning sculptures along the coastline.
-Now in it’s 24th year, the exhibition is pulling all the stops and putting up a show to remember.
-Many Sydneysiders over the years have enjoyed the free exhibition with long treks and walks along the Bondi to Tamarama coast with the staple event long being a fixture on the arts calendar in town.
+Now in its milestone 25th year, the exhibition is pulling all the stops to make it a show to remember.

 Sculpture by the Sea began in 1997 as a one-day event and has since seen enormous success, becoming the world’s largest annual outdoor sculpture exhibition.
 It’s also completely free to visit.

-Not only can visitors expect jaw-dropping artworks across the region, the exhibition also provides a remarkable platform and visibility to local and international artists.
-Sculpture by the Sea has also hosted other fantastic exhibitions including the Snowy Valleys Sculpture Trail — along 100km of the gorgeous Snowy Valleys Way, and Sculpture Rocks which opened to great applause last year.
+Not only can visitors expect jaw-dropping artworks from across the region, but the exhibition also provides an excellent platform and visibility to local and international artists.
+Sculpture by the Sea has also hosted other fantastic exhibitions including the Snowy Valleys Sculpture Trail — along 100km of the gorgeous Snowy Valleys Way, and Sculpture Rocks which opened to great applause in 2021.
 Take a peek at their official website for details.

 (Images: Courtesy of Sculpture by the Sea)